Real Stupidity beats Artificial Intelligence every time.

 What I don’t do:

-Any code I publish, write, or deploy is written by me.Or it’s copypasta from Stack Overflow, the way God intended.
-Kidding.
-(Kind of)
+Any code I publish, write, or deploy is written by me directly.

-I do use LLMs as a programmer, see the section down below for what I consider acceptable.
+I do make use of LLMs as a programmer, see the section down below for what I consider acceptable.

-I never let an LLM write text for me:
+I don’t let an LLM write text for me:

-Every essay you read on this site will be written by me.
-In an era of generated text, clunkiness in grammar, speling[sic]
+Every essay you read on this site is written directly by me.

-I don’t fully trust any unsourced claims an LLM makes.
+I don’t trust any unsourced claim made by an LLM

 What I do: